Data assimilation in the low noise regime with application to the Kuroshio: Importance sampling strategies

 As we have explained before, to control the relative standard deviation of the weights one must control $R$.
 Interestingly, there is one choice of the biasing function $v$ which results in no statistical error at all (i.e. such that $R=1$).
 This choice will turn out to be impractical.
 However it will be useful to keep this ``gold standard'' in mind as we consider more practical possibilities.
 Specifically, if we define

 then it is possible to show that $R=1$ for every $\epsilon$ if we take $v=v^\epsilon$ with

-In other words the process $\hat X$ in \eqref{Xv1} with $v = v^\epsilon$ samples exactly from the density of $X$ given the observation at time $t_1.$ With this choice reweighting of the samples is unnecessary.
+where we have used $D_x$ to denote the gradient (viewed as a column vector).
+In other words the process $\widehat{\mathbf{x}}$ in \eqref{Xv1} with $v = v^\epsilon$ samples exactly from the density of $\mathbf{x}$ given the observation at time $T.$ With this choice reweighting of the samples is unnecessary.
 The function $\Phi^{\epsilon}$ satisfies the backward Kolmogorov equation